ContainerSolutions/kubernetes-examples/README.md

 - A pod with a volume

-This might be to do a basic test of an env, find an example to tinker with, or send to someone to get them going.
+This might be to do a basic test of an environment, find an example to tinker with, or send to someone to get them going.

 ## Sections